A limited child support agreement is an agreement between parents or carers about child support payments and how to make them.

 You or the other parent can end a limited agreement if:

 - both of you agree in writing to end the agreement

 - you make a new limited or binding agreement that reflects new arrangements

-- the notional assessment varies by more than 15% from the previous assessment because of circumstances not included in the agreement, and a parent asks us in writing to end it
+- varies by more than 15% from the previous one because of circumstances not included in the agreement, and

 A court may also make an order that sets aside the agreement.

 If the way you care for your child changes, contact us as soon as you can.
 Child support won’t be paid to a parent under an agreement if they have less than 35% care.